Please ensure Javascript is enabled for purposes of website accessibility

 We believe higher education academics and senior administrators are in a unique position to transform and modernise their higher education institutions by introducing tech-savvy, inclusive and sustainable policies that positively impact students, staff and the organisation itself.

-Read about the project series, or explore the highlights of ASEFInnoLab5—our previous edition—to know more about the programme and its impact in enhancing dialogue on AI for the collective good.
+Read about the project series to know more about the programme and its impact in enhancing dialogue on AI for the collective good.

 Speakers from Previous Editions

-Through its previous editions, the ASEFInnoLab series has invited esteemed speakers from all over the globe to talk about AI, innovation ecosystems, teaching and learning, research and industry, technology transfer, leadership, and entrepreneurship, among many other topics.
+Through its previous editions, the ASEFInnoLab series has invited esteemed speakers from all over the globe to talk about AI, innovation ecosystems, teaching and learning, research and industry, technology transfer, and leadership, among many other topics.

 Representing various sectors and perspectives, these speakers have enriched the programme in terms of the knowledge, networks, and experience that ASEFInnoLab participants walk away with at the end of the programme.